Where to Stay in the Faroe Islands: From Turf Houses to Boutique Hotels

 If you want to stay in a traditional house with a turf roof, surrounded by one of the most beautiful environments in a quaint seaside village in the Faroes – this is your pick!
 There’s no kitchen access, but breakfast is included and the guesthouse also provides lunch and dinner for an additional charge in the on-site restaurant, which serves up typical Faroese cuisine.

-Each room has a private bathroom with a shower, with clean and crisp linens, closet space, a desk area to work at if needed, and daily maid service.
+Each room has a private bathroom with a shower, with clean and crisp linens, closet space, and a desk area to work at if needed.
 Some rooms are located in the annex not a far walk from the main guesthouse building.
-Previous guests raved about the kindness of the staff, who were very helpful in discovering the nearby area, and the unparalleled quiet and beautiful scenery.

-There are a few main towns on Suduroy: Tvøroyri, where the ferries let you off, Hvalba, my personal favorite town, and Vágur, the largest town on the island.
-I’ve only found Suduroy accommodations in Tvøroyri listed, so you’ll find my top pick below.
+Note: There are a few main towns on Suðuroy.
+Tvøroyri, where the ferries let you off, Hvalba, my personal favorite town, and Vágur, the largest town on the island.
+I’ve only found accommodations in Tvøroyri available, so you’ll find my top (and only) pick below.

 Tvøroyri Accommodations